 The vaccine should be prepared and administered by a trained healthcare professional using aseptic techniques to ensure sterility of the dispersion.

-Spikevax JN.1 0.1 mg/mL dispersion for injection (multidose vials)
+Spikevax LP.8.1 0.1 mg/mL dispersion for injection (multidose vials)

 The vaccine comes ready to use once thawed.